MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 OK, now here are the other tasks you will need to do:

-- Setup a cluster witness.
+- Set up a cluster witness.
 See [Setup a cluster witness].
-- Create your volumes and virtual disks.
+- Create your volumes.
 See [Create volumes](../manage/create-volumes.md).
 - For stretched clusters, create volumes and setup replication using Storage Replica.
 See the applicable section in [Create volumes](../manage/create-volumes.md).

 ## Next steps